arguseyes/argus-eyes/readme.md

     }
     // ...
   ],
-  finished-when: String  // [Optional] Valid JavaScript return statement }
+  wait-for-script: String  // [Optional] Valid JavaScript return statement }
 ```

-#### Finished when
+#### Wait for script

-If provided, the `finished-when` string must contain a return statement that evaluates to `true` whenever the page is
+If provided, the `wait-for-script` string must contain a return statement that evaluates to `true` whenever the page is
 ready to be captured, `false` if it's not yet.
 If omitted, it defaults to `return true`.
 Internally, this string is
 passed as the only argument to the
 [`Function()` function](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function),